aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 Let's jump into `/app/`, the directory served by `uwsgi`, and explore what is actually going on under the hood.

 ## Chapter 3: Digging into Flask
-With our newfound understanding of user flow and system components, lets dig into the actual app logic, we will try to look for hidden features and perhaps find ways to disrupt the user flow explored in the previous step.
+With our newfound understanding of user flow and system components, lets dig into the actual app logic.
+We will try to look for hidden features and perhaps find ways to disrupt the user flow explored in the previous step.

 This process requires patience, we need to carefully scan the codebase, noting how each part of the code could serve us as attackers.
 We might need to draw diagrams, take notes or even speak our thought process out loud.